data-8/sp23/policies.md

 **Mega Lab**

-Mega lab meetings are one hour long.
+Mega lab meetings are (approximately) one hour long.
 The entire time will focus on the discussion worksheet.
 There is no enrollment limit and **attendance is optional**.

 Students in the mega lab must complete the weekly lab assignment and submit it to Gradescope **by 11:00pm Friday**.
 While no class time will be reserved for the lab assignment, there will be dedicated lab office hours on Friday mornings to assist students with completing the lab.
 Lab assignments include automatic feedback, so completing the lab assignment in full guarantees you a perfect score.
 Lab assignments are designed to take one hour.